tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.framework.md

 *  <b>`model_path`</b>: The full path to the model checkpoint.
 To get latest checkpoint use `model_path = tf.train.latest_checkpoint(checkpoint_dir)`
-*  <b>`var_list`</b>: A list of `Variable` objects or a dictionary mapping names in the checkpoint to the correspoing variables to initialize.
+*  <b>`var_list`</b>: A list of `Variable` objects or a dictionary mapping names in the checkpoint to the corresponding variables to initialize.
 If empty or None, it would return  no_op(), None.

 ##### Returns: